-Ready for Father’s Day, Jane our Bereavement and Counselling Services Manager, has shared advice from Winston Wish on how to remember Dad.
+Ready for Father’s Day, we’ve shared advice from Winston Wish on how to remember Dad.

 “We know that on occasions like Father’s Day bereaved young people can feel particularly isolated.
 They often tell us that their friends stop talking about the person who has died and that teachers no longer ask how they’re doing as time passes.